 “I think commercial TV should take a leaf out of children’s TV in this country.
 We are a rainbow nation in kids TV.
 No tokens here.”
 Jay Laga’aia

-I have to admit I contemplated using a less direct title for this article however, I ultimately chose to believe that readers of my blog are an intelligent and open-minded enough group that I can come out and openly say it… Mainstream Australian Television Is Racist!
+I have to admit I contemplated using a less direct title for this article however, I ultimately chose to believe that my readers are intelligent and open-minded enough that I can come out and openly say it: Mainstream Australian Television Is Racist!

 Before I jump on my soapbox I would like to quote a similar article:

 “If this revelation causes even a hint of anxiety, please let me clarify.
 Australian TV is as sexist, ageist, fattist and teethist as it is racist.
 So let’s take solace in the fact that the country’s most popular medium does not discriminate in its discrimination.

 Local content is beige, literally.
 Commercial and historical factors have conspired against a healthy representation of difference.” source

 Firstly I want to clarify that my words are based on my past experience as a Southern European person working within the landscape of the Australian entertainment industry and what I have to say applies to pretty much any racial group that is not Anglo-Australian.
 If you are Anglo-Australian, this is by no means written to exclude or demonise you, in fact I have many Anglo friends in the industry who have noticed the same trends and admit that they don’t often see this discrimination because, “I’m white Australian.
 I don’t notice.”– source suppressed